 The Preamble to the Colorado Rules of Professional Conduct acknowledge that lawyers should "seek improvement of the law, access to the legal system, the administration of justice and the quality of service rendered by the legal profession."
-These goals are best achieved when experienced lawyers provide young and diverse lawyers opportunities to participate in judicial proceedings.
-"Stand up time" for young and inexperienced lawyers is critical to their development.
-Both non-evidentiary and evidentiary hearings before this Court are opportune moments to afford young and diverse lawyers "stand up time."
-This Court welcomes and appreciates the active participation of young and inexperienced lawyers, and diverse attorneys, in its courtroom.
+These goals are best achieved when experienced lawyers provide inexperienced and young lawyers, and lawyers from underrepresented backgrounds, opportunities to participate in judicial proceedings.
+"Stand up time" for these lawyers is critical to their development.
+Both non-evidentiary and evidentiary hearings before this Court are opportune moments to afford these lawyers "stand up time."
+This Court welcomes and appreciates the active participation of inexperienced and young lawyers, and lawyers from underrepresented backgrounds, in its courtroom.
 The Court encourages seasoned lawyers to facilitate the mentoring and development of these lawyers that will enrich the legal profession and the work of the United States District Court.